thisisobate/kyverno-website/src/content/docs/policies/other/add-labels/add-labels.md

 ---
-title: "Add Labels"
+title: 'Add Labels'
 category: Sample
 version: 1.6.0
 subject: Label
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   Labels are used as an important source of metadata describing objects in various ways or triggering other functionality.
 Labels are also a very basic concept and should be used throughout Kubernetes.
 This policy performs a simple mutation which adds a label `foo=bar` to Pods, Services, ConfigMaps, and Secrets.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/add-labels/add-labels.yaml" target="-blank">/other/add-labels/add-labels.yaml</a>

 ```yaml